-And if you have space in your carry-on after the essentials, throw a change of clothes in your bag.
+If you have space in your carry-on after the essentials, throw a change of clothes in your bag.
 You never know if you’ll be separated from your main suitcase, so even just a change of underwear can keep you fresh!

 Using a suitcase with just two wheels instead of spinner wheels usually provides more space for packing in the interior and you’ll need every square inch you can get!
 Look for bags with optional expansion zippers, in case you do souvenir shopping.
 I love my Delsey Helium Sky, which I recommend every chance I get.

-- 2 pairs long pants, like khakis or jeans (Prana’s water resistant pants with lots of pockets are great for women and for men)
+- 2 pairs long pants, like khakis or jeans

 - 2 pairs cargo shorts or similar